leukemianetworks/AMLnetwork/README.md

 Project administrators: Giovanni Paternostro, Carlo Piermarocchi, Nicholas Smith and Peyton Smith

-The first version of this software was used to buld AML 2.1
+The first version of this software was used to build AML 2.1